tony-aw/broadcast/README.md

 Suppose one wishes to compute the element-wise addition of these 2 arrays.

-This won’t work in base ‘R’:
+This won’t work in base :

 ``` r
 x + y